Problem

 I chose to design a pared-down, QuickBooks-inspired experience, prioritising clarity, ease of use, and reduced cognitive load.

-I created paper sketches, low-fidelity, and high-fidelity wireframes, iterating based on user priorities.
+I created paper sketches, low- and high-fidelity wireframes, and iterated based on user priorities.

 Key User Flows